zype/zype-ios/FASTLANE.md

 # Fastlane Tutorial

 Below are step by step instructions on how to update and upload your app to iTunes Connect using [Fastlane](https://fastlane.tools/).
-Fastlane is a set of command line tools which automate the app building and deployment process.
+Fastlane is a set of command line tools which automate the app building and deployment process. __Note: Fastlane is only supported on macOS at the moment.
+There is no current support for Windows or Linux.__

 ## Requirements